Interested in participating in NekoCon’s Art Show? Read below for information on how to enter your art pieces!

 Instructions for Filling out the Art Show Forms

 2. Save the file with a new filename.
-The spreadsheet template is Read-Only to prevent accidental changes to the base forms.
+The spreadsheet is Read-Only to prevent accidental changes to the base forms.
 Each tab within the template is also protected, so that you do not accidentally alter the layout of the form.
-When you open the template, it will automatically be converted to a new spreadsheet.
+When you download, it will automatically be converted to a new spreadsheet.
 Save the spreadsheet as NekoCon-XXXX, where XXXX is your Artist ID.
 Reminder: Your Artist ID is the first two Letters of your last name followed by the first two letters of your first name.

 3. Complete the Artist Contact Information on the Registration Form.
 If you use a studio name, nickname, or alias, that may be entered here and used on both the bid sheets and the control sheet; however, the Registration Form must also have a legal name listed on it along with a valid mailing address.
 Without a legible name and address, the convention will not be able to issue payment for any art sold.
 If you are not submitting work through an agent, please write in ‘N/A’ in that section, otherwise, it must be filled out completely.

 Attendees often have questions or comments for an artist.
 In such cases, the Art Show Staff will not give out the artist’s mailing address or phone number.
 However, we will give them the artist’s email or website address, unless otherwise requested by the artist.